-Accounting Basis
+Emphasis of Matter - Accounting Basis

 Ohio Administrative Code § 117-2-03(B) requires the District to prepare its annual financial report in accordance with accounting principles generally accepted in the United States of America.
-We draw attention to Note 2 of the financial statements, which describes the basis applied to these statements.
-The financial statements are prepared on the modified cash basis of accounting, which is a basis other than generally accepted accounting principles.
-We did not modify our opinion regarding this matter.
+We draw attention to Note 2 of the financial statements, which describes the basis of accounting.
+The financial statements are prepared on the modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.